Ergodicity of Sublinear Markovian Semigroups: Dynamical systems on sublinear expectation spaces and ergodicity

+\end{defi} \begin{rmk} (i) The SLLN in general may have random limit.
+But here we are interested in the relationship between SLLN and ergodicity.
+So in this paper, we define SLLN in a strong sense as that with the limit being constant.

-\end{defi} \begin{rmk} In fact, it will be shown that the ergodicity and the SLLN are equivalent if $\hat \E$ is strongly regular.
-This means you can use either of them as the definition of the dynamical system $\{\hat\theta^n\}_{n\in \N}$ being ergodic.
-Without the strong regularity assumption, the SLLN still implies ergodicity, but it is not clear the vice versa is true. \end{rmk}
+(ii) In fact, it will be shown that the ergodicity and the SLLN are equivalent if $ \E$ is regular.
+Without the regularity assumption, the SLLN still implies ergodicity, but it is not clear whether the vice versa is true.
+Thus, unlike the classical case, SLLN may not be used as the definition of the dynamical system $\{\theta^n\}_{n\in \N}$ being ergodic unless it is regular.